 contribution by the Excellence Cluster Topoi

-The project is part of the overall project “Dayr Anba Hadra – Epigraphy, Art and Architecture of a monastery on the West bank of Assuan”.
+The project was part of the overall project “Dayr Anba Hadra – Epigraphy, Art and Architecture of a monastery on the West bank of Assuan”.
 Egyptologist Lena Krastel (BerGSAS, ALT) and archaeologist Sebastian Olschok (BerGSAS, LAA) are doing their doctoral research in this framework.
 Lena Krastel is working on a socio-cultural study based on the Coptic inscriptions of Deir Anba Hadra, a corpus of more than 100 funerary stelae from the monastery’s cemetery and about 300 visitors’ inscription within the monastery.
 Sebastian Olschok is working on the historical development and the function(s) of the economic building of Deir Anba Hadra.
 Gertrud van Loon (KU Leuven), expert in the art of Christian Egypt and the project’s art historian ‘in charge’, was in Berlin three times as a Topoi senior fellow.
 Two further senior fellows, Kathryn Piquette (London) and Mennat-Allah El-Dorry (Cairo), are responsible for the photographic documentation and the achaeobotanical work of the project.

 Several excavation campaigns have been untertaken from 2014 until today.
 Furthermore results of the project has been presented at diverse workshops, international conferences and lectures for a wider public: